matheusft/modelling_ml/README.md

 ### To-do List:
+* Finish Implementing the other ML Algorithms from **Model Selection** Tab
 * Add a Testing Tab
 * Add more example Datasets
 * Accept file extensions other than (.csv, .xls and .xlsx)
-* Handle Unusual Datasets files
+* Handle Unusual Datasets files (heterogeneous columns)
 * Add other Pre-Processing options
+* Give the user the option to choose which variables are categorical
-* Display Pre-Processed and Original Dataset in the Visualisation Tab (Combobox)
+* Display Pre-Processed and Original Datasets in the Visualisation Tab (Combobox)
 * Generate Executable files for Windows and macOS.